engineer

 useful arts.gif (5027 bytes)

-This lecture is about art and science, and some of the links between them.
+This talk is about art and science, and some of the links between them.
 It is named after the section in my library sandwiched betweeen the pure sciences (the 500s) and the fine arts (the 700s).
-It is partly, autobiographical, partly historical, and partly about Mr Dewey, the 19th century American who devised the absurdly ambitious classification system for all human knowledge that libraries round the world have used ever since.
+It is partly, autobiographical, partly historical, and partly about Mr Dewey, the 19th century American who devised the classification system that libraries round the world have used ever since.

 My favourite part of a public library has always been the large amorphous section between the pure sciences (the 500s) and the fine arts (the 700s), usually simply labelled `the useful arts'.
 It contains everything from rocketry to crochet, engineering, hobbies, cookery, etc. Mr Dewey, who devised the absurdly ambitious classification of all human knowledge for the libraries, has become a hero of mine.
 There are many connections between the arts and the sciences, but Mr Dewey's seems particularly strong.